GenslerAppsPod/javascript-katas/public/jquery/lab11/README.md

           return promise;
         },

- Ajax call will return the promise object.
+ By default Ajax call will return the promise object.

  Call the method like this,